nagame2036/paimon-toolbox-extractor/README.md

 # Paimon Toolbox Extractor

-Repository containing the data extractor for extracting the game data of game Genshin Impact.
+Repository containing the data extractor for extracting the data of game Genshin Impact.